 Plus500 has more than 10,000 user reviews on Trustpilot, with most of these positive.
 But they also have ‘Negative Balance Protections.’
 To add to this, their security is tight.
 They are fully regulated by the FCA, with insurance for accounts as well as segmentation from the finances of the brokerage.

-Overall, this means a good dose of safety while also giving great exposure, among this direct connection into the London Stock Exchange (LSE).
+Overall, this means a good dose of safety while also giving great exposure, including a direct connection to the London Stock Exchange (LSE).

 3. Vanguard Review – Best Free Trading App for Mutual Funds